erikrose/parsimonious/README.rst

 1. It wouldn't work.
 With a PEG parser, no parsing decision is final until the whole text is parsed.
-If we had to change a decision, we'd have to backtrack and redo the SAX-style interpretation as well, which would involve reconstituting part of the AST first.
-(Note that some limited SAX-style processing may be possible in the future if we use cuts.)
+If we had to change a decision, we'd have to backtrack and redo the SAX-style interpretation as well, which would involve reconstituting part of the AST and quite possibly scuttling whatever you were doing with the streaming output.
+(Note that some bursty SAX-style processing may be possible in the future if we use cuts.)

 2. It interferes with the ability to derive multiple representations from the